abhijitnr/abhijitnr/README.md

 ![I am a passionate Full-Stack Web Developer from Assam ( India ).](https://file.mockplus.com/image/2018/09/ab8ebe26-a88f-4c14-aafb-0a12f18eada2.jpg)

 <h1 align="center">Hi 👋, I'm Abhijit Biswas</h1>
-<h4>I am a Passionate and self-motivated aspiring full-stack developer from India (Assam).</h4> Specialization in MERN stack with a keen interest in learning and working with new technology.
+<h4>I am a Passionate and self-motivated aspiring full-stack developer from India (Assam).</h4>Specialization in MERN stack with a keen interest in learning and working with new technology.
 I always stay hungry to learn new thing.
 I love to explore the digital things and helping others who needed me .
 Love to work on different challenging projects.

-Skills: HTML / CSS / JS / REACT JS / CHAKRA-UI / METERIAL-UI / BOOTSTRAP / NodeJS / MongoDB / ExpressJS

 - 🔭 I’m currently working on REACT and MongoDB
-- 🌱 I’m currently learning REACT and JS
+- 🌱 I’m currently learning MERN and Javascript
 - 💬 Ask me about HTML / CSS / JS / REACT JS / CHAKRA-UI / METERIAL-UI / BOOTSTRAP / NodeJS / MongoDB / ExpressJS
 - 📫 How to reach me: abhijitbiswas8859@gmail.com